rekalogika/rekalogika.dev/docs/file-bundle/23-object-id-resolver.md

 ---
-title: Creating an Object ID Resolver
+title: Object ID Resolver
 ---

+An object ID resolver takes an object and returns its ID.
+The framework uses an object ID resolver as one of the parameters used to determine where to store the file.

-The framework assumes that the ID of your entity is returned by the method `getId()`.
-If your entity uses a different mechanism, you need to create an implementation of `ObjectIdResolverInterface`.
+The default object ID resolver assumes that the ID of your entity is returned by the method `getId()`.
+If your entity uses a different mechanism, you need to create your own implementation of `ObjectIdResolverInterface`.

 :::tip Protip